The faecal occult blood test helps to diagnose bleeding disorders of the gut (intestine).

 As colorectal cancer is much more common in older people, the decision has been made for people of a certain age to be invited to participate in the colorectal cancer screening programme.
 This involves testing three samples of your stools (faeces) for blood.
 The NHS Bowel Cancer Screening Programme has been introduced in the UK as follows:

-- In England, people aged 60-75 are routinely offered screening every two years.
+- In England, Wales and Northern Ireland, people aged 60-74 are routinely offered screening every two years.

 - In Scotland, people aged 50-74 are routinely offered screening every two years.

 The first test kit should automatically arrive by post within a few weeks after you reach the age at which screening starts.
-You can call the relevant helpline (details below) and ask for one if one does not come.
 After your first screening test, you will then be sent another invitation and screening kit every two years until you reach the maximum age.
-If you are older than the set ages for routine testing, you may still be able to request a kit to test yourself.
-Ring the relevant helpline for details.

 A normal result is reassuring, but it is a test to look for cancer in people who have no symptoms.
 If you do have any bowel symptoms, such as a change in bowel habit, persistent loose stools (diarrhoea), tummy (abdominal) pain or weight loss, do not wait for a screening test.
 Make an appointment to talk to your GP about it.